MicrosoftDocs/azure-devops-docs/docs/boards/get-started/what-is-azure-boards.md

 ## Boards

-Boards present work items as cards and support quick status updates through drag-and-drop, similar to sticky notes on a physical whiteboard.
-Each board supports many Kanban practices such as defining columns and swimlanes, setting Work-in-Progress (WIP) limits, defining the Definition of Done, and more.
+Boards present work items as cards and support quick status updates through a drag-and-drop feature.
+The feature is similar to sticky notes on a physical whiteboard.
+Each board supports many Kanban practices.
+You can define columns and swim lanes, set Work-in-Progress (WIP) limits, define the Definition of Done, and more.
 To get started, see [Kanban quickstart](../boards/kanban-quickstart.md).

 # [New navigation](#tab/new-nav)
 ::: moniker range="vsts"